open-edge-insights/eii-azure-bridge/README.md

 the subscriber's configuration object has to be overridden through an environmental variable.
-The reason for this, is that the Azure Bridge service runs attached to a bridged Docker network created by the Azure IoT Edge Runtime, whereas the other EII services run on the host's network.
+The reason for this, is that the Azure Bridge service runs attached to a bridged Docker network created by the Azure IoT Edge Runtime, whereas the other EII services run on the different bridged network.
 In order to subscribe, the Azure Bridge must use the host's IP address to connect.

 If the Azure Bridge is only subscribing to a single service, then the